mmehmadi94/Internship-with-Smart-methods/FaceDetaction_OpenCV/README.md

-# Face Recognition using Haar cascades in OpenCV and Pytho
+# Face Recognition using Haar cascades in OpenCV and Python

 OpenCV is the most popular library for computer vision.
 OpenCV uses machine learning algorithms to search for faces within a picture or a video, one of them is Haar cascades.
 It is a machine learning object detection algorithm trained with a set of input data.